TCaldato/rock-paper-scissors-lizard-spock-game/README.md

 ### Target Audience

-- **Roles:**
+#### Roles

 - Current users
 - New users
 - People who enjoy playing fast-paced games

-- **Demographic:**
+#### Demographic

 - All ages
 - All Countries/Cultures

-- **Psychographic:**
+#### Psychographic

 - Lifestyles:
   - All kind of life styles
 - Personality/Attitudes:
   - Quiet
   - Independent
   - Creative
   - Reserved

 The Game needs to enable the **user** to: